graphql-aspnet/graphql-aspnet.github.io/docs/types/unions.md

 }
 ```

-> If you don't supply a name, graphql will automatically use the name of the proxy as the name of the union.
+> If you don't supply a name, graphql will automatically use the class name of the proxy as the name of the union.

 ## Union Name Uniqueness